B.A.Sc. (Hon.) (McMaster), M.A. (Toronto), B.C.L. (McGill), LL.B. (McGill), S.J.D. (Toronto)

 Chapters in Edited Collections

-“Theory and Practice, Together At Last: A Heretical, Empirical Account of Canadian Legal Education” in Meera Deo, Mindie Lazarus-Black & Elizabeth Mertz, eds, Legal Education Across Boundaries (Routledge, forthcoming) [Honourable Mention, 2017 Roderick A Macdonald Graduate Student Essay Prize, Canadian Law and Society Association]
+“Theory and Practice, Together At Last: A Heretical, Empirical Account of Canadian Legal Education” in Meera Deo, Mindie Lazarus-Black & Elizabeth Mertz, eds, Power, Legal Education, and Law School Cultures (Routledge, forthcoming 2019) [Honourable Mention, 2017 Roderick A Macdonald Graduate Student Essay Prize, Canadian Law and Society Association]

 “Pursuing Virtue: Human Potential, Citizenship, and a Research Agenda for Legal Education” in Richard Janda, Rosalie Jukier & Daniel Jutras, eds, The Unbounded Level of the Mind: Rod Macdonald’s Legal Imagination (Montreal & Kingston: McGill-Queen’s, 2015) 206